After Lost, Emilie de Ravin starred on Once Upon A Time and then took a moderate break while having two children with her now-husband.

 After Lost, de Ravin continued to work and was scheduled to star in the movie adaptation of the video game Onimusha, but the project fell through because of lead actor Heath Ledger’s tragic death.
 She was also in Operation: Endgame, Love and Other Troubles, and The Submarine Kid, all before her next big series.

-During the show’s seven seasons, characters from the Brothers Grimm, Hans Christian Andersen, Arthurian legend, Greek mythology as well as Disney characters all made appearances.
+During the show’s seven seasons, characters from the Brothers Grimm, Hans Christian Andersen, Arthurian legend, Greek mythology, as well as Disney characters all made appearances.
 The series also brought in different worlds, first beginning with Snow White and then bringing in Oz, Wonderland, Neverland, and Arendelle from Frozen.

 Emilie De Ravin appeared as Belle in the first season as a recurring character, telling the Beauty and the Beast story with Robert Carlyle as her “beast” Rumplestiltskin.
-She was brought on as series regular for the second season, a role she held until the end of the sixth season, when many of the cast regulars departed the series.
+She was brought on as a series regular for the second season, a role she held until the end of the sixth season, when many of the cast regulars departed the series.

 De Ravin continued, “But it was sad, we were crying.
 It was very hard to stop crying between takes.
 It was hard for me as I was trying to, as Emilie, not cry watching Bobby — not as the characters.
 I really wanted Belle to be, in essence, the strong one of accepting her moving on to whatever she believes is the next chapter after mortal existence, and being the strong one for him as well as for herself, and not breaking down.”

 Emilie de Ravin’s Belle makes the ultimate sacrifice to help Rumplestiltskin find his happiness.
 But she also said learning about her death was not easy when she read the script, “I couldn’t stop crying.
-I challenged myself, like, “Okay, the second time I read it, [it’ll be easier], maybe I was just having an emotional day.”
+I challenged myself, like, ‘Okay, the second time I read it, [it’ll be easier], maybe I was just having an emotional day.’
 The second time I read it, I was supposed to go out to lunch afterwards.
 Nope, can’t do it.
-I called Bobby [Carlyle] and said, “I can’t read this without crying,” he said, “I know, I’m the same way.”
-Thankfully, death isn’t always lasting in Once Upon A Time as Belle did return for the series finale to help wrap up the story.
+I called Bobby [Carlyle] and said, ‘I can’t read this without crying,’ he said, ‘I know, I’m the same way.'”
+Thankfully, death isn’t always lasting in Once Upon A Time, as Belle did return for the series finale to help wrap up the story.